PMS & MEDICAL MARIJUANA

 Advocates of Medical marijuana have been forthright about the benefits of its treatment on many symptoms.
 Some studies have found cannabis to be very effective in treating hormonal and emotional disturbances, irritability, insomnia, depression, anxiety, and painful cramping.
 More intense research is needed to continually find and prove the benefits of marijuana use.
 In states where Medical marijuana is legal, more studies can be conducted but as long as it’s illegal in most states, getting any sort of funding for studies is very difficult.

-Many researches are hoping that an interest in women’s health and the benefits of Medical marijuana will continue to increase as more states legalize cannabis for not only medicinal purposes but for recreational use as well.
+Many researchers are hoping that an interest in women’s health and the benefits of Medical marijuana will continue to increase as more states legalize cannabis for not only for medicinal purposes but for recreational use as well.